Meinert67/mlops_project_fiftysix/reports/README.md

 **Did you manage to train your model in the cloud using either the Engine or Vertex AI?
 If yes, explain how you did it.
 If not, describe why.**

 Answer:
-We used our previously created virtual machine only with CPU, where Python was installed.
+For this, we used our previously created virtual machine only with CPU, where Python was installed.
 We tried to have a version of PyTorch pre-installed, this caused some issues, therefore we used Vertex AI instead.
 We created a custom job, which runs our latest image from Artifact Registry.
 This command is initialized locally and uses the config file `config_cpu.yaml`, creates a virtual machine, collects the image, and runs it.
 In the logs, we can see the accuracy from our own logger.
 It can also be set up to work with wandb, however, we did not manage to get this to work.

 ## Deployment